commercelayer/commercelayer-docs-resources/authorizations/object.md

 # The authorization object

-An authorization object is returned as part of the response body of each successful list, retrieve or update API call <b>to the /api/authorizations endpoint</b>.
+An authorization object is returned as part of the response body of each successful list, retrieve or update API call to the `/api/authorizations` endpoint.

 ## Fields